Rock partridge

 The rock partridge or common rock partridge (Alectoris graeca) is a gamebird in the pheasant family, Phasianidae, of the order Galliformes (gallinaceous birds).
 It is native to southern Europe, and is closely related and very similar to its eastern equivalent, the chukar partridge, A. chukar.

 Habitat

 It is a resident breeder in dry, open and often hilly country.

 Breeding

-It nests in a scantily lined ground scrape laying 5-21 eggs.
+It nests in a scantily lined ground scrape laying 5–21 eggs.

 Diet

 The rock partridge takes a wide variety of seeds and some insect food.

 Description

 The rock partridge is a rotund bird, with a light brown back, grey breast and buff belly.
 The face is white with a black gorget.
 It has rufous-streaked flanks and red legs.
 When disturbed, it prefers to run rather than fly, but if necessary it flies a short distance on rounded wings.
 It is very similar to the chukar partridge, but is greyer on the back and has a white, not yellowish foreneck.
 The sharply defined gorget distinguishes this species from red-legged partridge.
 The song is a noisy ga-ga-ga-ga-chakera- chakera- chakera.

+Some confusion exists in the naming of this species because the name of the species called stone partridge in English translates literally from other languages into English as "rock partridge".
+For instance, in Dutch the species is rotspatrijs, in German – Felsenhenne, in French – poulette de roche – all literal translations of "rock partridge".
+The confusion is further compounded as in some languages, Alectoris species are known by names that literally translate as stone partridge.
+In Dutch, steenpatrijs, in German Steinhuhn; red-legged partridge (A. rufa) being rode steenpatrijs in Dutch.
+Further complication arises as, particularly within the US, the name "rock partridge" has been used for a variety of Alectoris species and hybrids.
+The international bird trade, for sport, aviaries' and meat, has led to misapplication of various of these common and scientific names.